Moeraki: Māori settlement

 The south side of the Moeraki Peninsula has an Archaic Māori site at Waimataitai lagoon, which Atholl Anderson dated as 13th century, placing it in the second wave of New Zealand's early human occupation.
 Gavin McLean tentatively linked its occupants to Waitaha, conventionally the third iwi, or tribe, to arrive in southern New Zealand, after Kahui Tipua and Te Rapuwai.
 Waitaha's expedition leader was Rākaihautū.

 However, as McLean notes, 'Waitaha' is also a name simply used to designate all the peoples preceding Kāti Māmoe and Kāi Tahu ('Ngāti Mamoe' and 'Ngāi Tahu' in modern standard Māori) the last two arrivals before the European.
 It is safe to say Waimatatai is a 'Waitaha' site in that broad sense but there are no specific families it can be linked to.

 The Moeraki peninsula terminates to the south in Kartigi Point ("Kātiki" in modern standard Māori) where there was a pā (fortified settlement) of the Classic period of Māori culture.
 Its traditional name was Te Raka-a-hineatua.
 Jill Hamel has reported that it was the best developed of any southern pā, with terraces, and rectangular houses with stone fireplaces.
 Radio carbon dating has confirmed it was occupied in the 18th century.
 According to tradition it was built by Taoka, a well-known fighting chief of the late 17th to early 18th centuries, who also built fortresses at the Ashburton River / Hakatere and near Timaru.

 Shortly after it was built it was attacked by a party from Kaikōura who were successfully repulsed by Taoka in the battle known as Te Hakopa.
-Taoka was also in battle with chiefs further south at Huriawa (modern Karitane Peninsula), Mapoutahi (modern Goat Island Peninsula) and Pukekura (modern Taiaroa Head).
+Taoka was also in battle with chiefs further south at Huriawa (modern Karitane Peninsula), Mapoutahi, and Pukekura (modern Taiaroa Head).
 Taoka's principal opponent was Te Wera.

 It used to be said Moeraki, like many other places on the east coast, was not a site of permanent occupation in pre-European times, but a major study, published in 1996, shows that is unlikely.

 The residents of Moeraki regularly ate pāra (frostfish) as a supplementary food, as Moeraki was one of the most common places in New Zealand where frostfish strandings occurred.